With Ramadan on the way, we’re already thinking of what to wear for Hari Raya – particularly for kids!

 Maison Q knows just how to do kids’ formalwear – all comfort with just enough glam.
 Made for kiddos 1 to 7 years old, all the pieces can be worn as full looks or mixed and matched with existing pieces in your littlie’s wardrobe.
 We love all the playful prints and pastel shades!
-Their Marisa Pantsuit will be a particular fave among pant-loving girls.
-Check out the super cute behind-the-scenes footage from their Instagram below to see the clothes in motion.

 If you’ve got a little girl who’s flower-obsessed, she’ll love every piece in Maqayla’s collection!
 A burst of florals in every shape and colour are available on skirts, scarves and baju kurungs for your mini-me.